maayyaannkk/XYZ-Reader/README.md

   <li>Separating an interface into surfaces.</li>
   <li>Effective use of transitions and motion.</li>
 </ul>
+##How to Install

+###Requirements

+Java 7/8 Latest version of Android SDK and Android Build Tools API Key

+###Building

+You can build the app with Android Studio or with ./gradlew assembleDebug command.

 <img src="https://github.com/maayyaannkk/XYZ-Reader/blob/master/Screenshot10.png" height="520" width="290">
 <img src="https://github.com/maayyaannkk/XYZ-Reader/blob/master/Screenshot11.png" height="290" width="520">